Skip to Main Content

 A Desert Resort Category Defined by Longevity

 Scottsdale's luxury resort market has always split along a clear fault line: large-footprint properties that command broad recognition through scale, tradition, and amenity depth, versus smaller design-led alternatives that trade on intimacy and editorial cachet.
 JW Marriott Scottsdale Camelback Inn Resort & Spa sits firmly in the former category.
-Operating since 1936, it is among the oldest continuously operating resort properties in Arizona, and that tenure places it in a different competitive conversation than relative newcomers like the Andaz Scottsdale Resort & Bungalows or the design-forward Bespoke Inn Scottsdale.
+Operating since 1936, it is a 5-star resort with 453 rooms in Scottsdale, Arizona, and that tenure places it in a different competitive conversation than relative newcomers like the Andaz Scottsdale Resort & Bungalows or the design-forward Bespoke Inn Scottsdale.

 The property's position between Mummy Mountain and Camelback Mountain is not incidental to its identity.
 In a desert city where mountain adjacency is among the most sought-after attributes in real estate and hospitality, Camelback Inn's geography has anchored its reputation for nearly nine decades.
 The approach along Lincoln Drive, with the Santa Catalina foothills visible in the distance and saguaro-studded slopes framing the entrance, establishes a sense of place that purpose-built properties elsewhere in the Valley cannot replicate through design alone.